joegelay/you-vs-a-billionaire/README.md

 # You Vs. A Billionaire

-In 2020, Jeff Bezos's net worth grew by an estimated $75 billion.
+In 2021, Elon Musks's net worth grew by an estimated $121 billion.
 Visit [You Vs. A Billionaire](https://youvsabillionaire.com) to see how you stack up.

 ## About